How It Works

 Understanding the VirtualBoard feature specification workflow

-Feature Status Workflow
+Feature Status

-Features move through three distinct states
+Features move through five distinct states

 Getting Started